twooldridge/workshop/snpArcher.md

 ls downloads/fastq | xargs -I {} mv downloads/fastq/{} data/
 ```

 There!
 Everything should be nice and organized now.
+Let's take a look at the snpArcher configuration:

 ```
 cd snpArcher